ifsheldon/ideas_reifying/content/blog/model-swarm-self-supervised-evolution/index.en.md

 Giant companies are burning billions of dollars to develop next AIs.
 As a computer scientist, I understand why they have to technically centralize compute power, but I don’t like the cyberpunk future.
 Also, this centralization and synchronization seems unnatural to me, since this is not how nature works.
 Nature runs in asynchrony and nature is a distributed system.

-With the techniques from Self-supervised Evolution, AIs can be again tuned on-device and the world they see is more complete and dynamic.
+With the techniques from Self-supervised Evolution, AIs could be again tuned on-device.
+The world they, as a whole, see is more complete and dynamic.
 I hope AI can be unchained from racks of servers, helping individuals to break theirs too.

 ## Acknowledgement

-Special thanks to Claude for the summary, reviewing this blog and giving insightful ideas.
+Special thanks to Claude for the summary, reviewing this blog and giving insightful ideas!

 ## Metadata

-Version: 0.0.1
+Version: 0.0.2

-Date: 2024.10.27
+Date: 2024.10.28

 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

+### Changelogs

+2024.10.28: A few wording changes